frontity/step-by-step-tutorial/tutorial/part7-finishing-touches/add-a-404-page.md

 # Add a 404 page

-This is a nice easy step.
+And now we come to a nice easy step.
 All we need to do here is create a component to inform the user that the page can't be found and then use it in our `<Root>` component.

-First create a new file in the `components` folder which will be called `error.js`.
-Put this code in the file:
+First create a new file in the `components` folder.
+Call it `error.js` and put this code in the file:

 ```jsx
 // File: /packages/my-first-theme/src/components/error.js